Key facts about aspartame

-- Dozens of studies have linked aspartame — the world’s most widely used artificial sweetener — to serious health problems, including cancer, cardiovascular disease, Alzheimer’s disease, seizures, stroke and dementia,as well as negative effects such as intestinal dysbiosis,mood disorders, headaches and migraines.
+Dozens of studies have linked the popular artificial sweetener aspartame to serious health problems, including cancer, cardiovascular disease, Alzheimer’s disease, seizures, stroke and dementia, as well as negative effects such as intestinal dysbiosis, mood disorders, headaches and migraines.

-- Evidence also links aspartame to weight gain, increased appetite and obesity-related diseases.
-See our fact sheet: Diet soda chemical tied to weight gain.
+Evidence also links aspartame to weight gain, increased appetite and obesity-related diseases.
+See our fact sheet: Aspartame is tied to weight gain.
+This evidence raises questions about the legality of marketing aspartame-containing products, such as Diet Coke, as “diet” drinks or weight-loss products.

-- Evidence linking aspartame to weight gain raises questions about the legality of marketing aspartame-containing products as “diet” drinks or weight loss products.
-In April 2015, US Right to Know petitioned the Federal Trade Commission (FTC) and the Food and Drug Administration (FDA) to investigate the marketing and advertising practices of “diet” products containing aspartame.
-The agencies declined to take action (see FTC response and FDA response.
+In April 2015, US Right to Know petitioned the Federal Trade Commission and the Food and Drug Administration to investigate the marketing and advertising practices of “diet” products containing aspartame.
+The agencies declined to take action (see FTC response and FDA response).

-- The FDAsays aspartame is “safe for the general population under certain conditions.”
+The FDA has said aspartame is “safe for the general population under certain conditions.”
 The agency first approved aspartame for some uses in 1981.
 Many scientists, then and now, have said the approval was based on suspect data and should be reconsidered.

 What is aspartame?

 Aspartame is an artificial sweetener — also marketed as NutraSweet, Equal, Sugar Twin and AminoSweet — used in more than 6,000 products, including Diet Coke and Diet Pepsi, Kool Aid, Crystal Light, Tango and other artificially sweetened drinks; sugar-free Jell-O products; Trident, Dentyne and most other brands of sugar-free gum; sugar-free hard candies; low- or no-sugar sweet condiments such as ketchups and dressings; children’s medicines and vitamins

 Aspartame (known as E 951 in the European Union) is a synthetic chemical composed of the amino acids phenylalanine and aspartic acid, with a methyl ester.
 When consumed, the methyl ester breaks down into methanol, which may be converted into formaldehyde.
 Its chemical structure can be seen below.

 - Did Searle Ignore Early Warning Signs?
 (10/12/87)